egret-labs/egret-core/docs/en/release-note/5.2.16/README.md

 * Fix `EUI` `EditableText` in `PC` browser, there will also be an issue with the input box after scrolling

 ## WeChat Game v1.1.11
 * Optimize the performance of iOS platform
 * Fix the problem of `egret.Capabilities.os` return value error
 * Fix the problem of `egret.Capabilities.language` return value error

+## Baidu Game v0.1.5
+* Optimize the performance of iOS platform
+* Fix the problem of `egret.Capabilities.isMobile` return value error